tsmit291/Angular_Unit3/03_protecting_your_apis.md

 `The King gave the Herald his signet ring made of pure jade.

-"When you find my sister, give her this ring", her said, a serious look on his face.
+"When you find my sister, give her this ring", he said, a serious look on his face.
 "It shall prove that you carrying a message from me.".`

 Basically, the ring is a token.
 It is used as a device to ensure that the message is from the true source instead of an enemy.